 These vegan pancakes taste just as good though.
 And they are even easier to make.
 You can put the batter together in under 10 minutes, and after that making them is a breeze.

-Tips for making the best and fluffiest vegan pancakes:
+Tips for making the best vegan pancakes

 - To make these pancakes, I use whole wheat pastry flour.
 Whole wheat pastry flour, which is made from a light whole grain, is low in gluten and a perfect substitute for all-purpose flour in most baked goods, other than delicate cakes and breads.
 At the same time it also adds to the nutritive value of any food it goes in because it contains large amounts of fiber and protein.